dmitry-egorov/game_showcase/README.md

 2024

 A rogue-lite citybuilder.
-Written from scratch in C++ with no engine and libraries.
+Written from scratch in C++ with no engine or libraries.
 Uses only Vulkan, Win32 API and a tiny bit of stdlib.

 [Details](https://github.com/dmitry-egorov/game_showcase/tree/main/nomads) - [Example source file](https://github.com/dmitry-egorov/game_showcase/blob/main/nomads/gameplay.h)